-The benefit cap is intended to be an incentive to work so there is an exemption for households that have monthly earnings at a sufficient level.
+The Benefit Cap is intended to be an incentive to work so there is an exemption for households that have monthly earnings at a sufficient level.

-To qualify for the in-work exemption, the claimant or if a couple their combined earnings must be equal to or above the earnings threshold after tax and national insurance.
-The monthly earnings threshold is based on 16 hours work a week at the National Living Wage.
+To qualify for the in-work exemption, a claimant's earnings (or if a couple - their combined earnings) must be equal to or above the earnings threshold after tax, National Insurance and pension contributions.
+The monthly earnings threshold is based on 16 hours work a week at the National Living Wage rate.

-Where the benefit cap is not applied and it is later identified the claimant did not meet the in-work exemption the cap is imposed retrospectively and overpayment action considered.
+If the Benefit Cap is not applied and it is later identified that the claimant did not meet the in-work exemption, the cap is imposed retrospectively and overpayment action considered.